Last Updated on May 17, 2026 by Ryan Roberts

 But if the template is outdated, internally inconsistent, overbuilt for your stage, severely underbuilt, or generated without enough context, review can take just as long as drafting from scratch.

-Most of the time, it’s cheaper and quicker to let the startup lawyer start with his or her own forms.
+Most of the time, it is cheaper and faster to let the startup lawyer start with their own forms.

 It can help when the document is routine, the deal is low-drama, and you already know the business terms.
 Think NDAs, simple contractor agreements, basic advisor forms, or a first-pass issue list for a vendor contract.